By John Ortman

-John Ortman, a retired federal program manager in teacher professional development, lives year-round on Chappy.
+John Ortman is a retired federal program manager who lives year-round on Chappy.

 Poets with a connection to Martha’s Vineyard are encouraged to submit poems to Laura Roosevelt at firstname.lastname@example.org.